StarBeat/cpu-gpu-arch/gpu/NVidia_PC.md

 **tag** - Unique key to a cache line.
 A request may look up multiple tags, if the thread addresses do not all fall within a single cache line-aligned region.
 The L1 and L2 both have 128 byte cache lines.
 Tag accesses may be classified as hits or misses.<br/>
 **wavefront** - Unique “work package” generated at the end of the processing stage for requests.
 All work items of a wavefront are processed in parallel, while work items of different wavefronts are serialized and processed on different cycles.
 At least one wavefront is generated for each request.<br/>

+### Timings

+Vulkan adds implicit barriers when used timestamps, it prevent commands to overlap and can not be used to measure small tasks.
+Only large passes or group of passes can execute without influence of time measurements.